Current research projects

 Drinkaware Annual Barometer

-The findings of this position paper Young Adults in Ireland: an insight into 18-34 year olds’ alcohol use and wellbeing provide a vital foundation for future research activities that we intend to carry out in 2023 and 2024 that listen to and capture young adults’ own voices.
+The findings of the position paper Young Adults in Ireland: an insight into 18-34 year olds’ alcohol use and wellbeing provided a vital foundation for future research activities that we intend to carry out that listen to and capture young adults’ own voices.
 We need to fully understand the motivations, attitudes and behaviour that drive consumption and misuse, if we expect to help.

 Download the Young Adults Position Paper